 Presented by Funn, we are re-naming this event to the ‘Funnduro’.

-Taking in three short course stages on Saturday between 09:00 and 13:00.
+Taking in three short course stages on Saturday between 09:00 and 17:00.
 This will be the perfect introduction for those wishing to enter their first enduro event as the courses are classed as entry level.
 We will be utilising the popular ‘Mashup’ Format that allows you to be timed on each stage as many times as you can manage within the eight hour period.
 Your fastest logged time from each stage counts.
 With no fixed start times, this allows you to ride and race with your friends.
 Entries are limited to 300 riders with an entry fee of £30.00 plus the booking fee.

 Please Note for Race Registration: